mkarliner/ThingStudio/private/docs/basic-concepts.md

 Aside from that, any time you load a ThingStudio app, you have two open websocket connections: one between our servers and your device which provide the UI for your app, and one between your data source (either MQTT or HTTP) and your device, which provides the data.

 Yes, this creates the need for you to provide your own data transport, but for those serious about doing IoT applications right, this is a non-issue.
 These are the people for whom we have built ThingStudio.

-If on the other hand you can't be bothered with the step of setting up these simple services, there is an entire industry of companies willing to monetize the events your life and business, and sell your own data back to you.

 ##Transports
 Currently, ThingStudio supports two transport mechanisms, MQTT and HTTP.
 There is no 'correct' choice of transport, it just depends on what services or devices you are connecting to.
 And of course, you can use more than one transport in the same application.